williamchange/b3dsdf/README.md

 ## Geometry Nodes (Volume Cube)

-As of the [D15198](https://developer.blender.org/D15198) patch it is now possible to use the SDF nodes/operators from this pack via their Geometry Nodes equivalents in Blender 3.3 or above (More details of the node in this [tweet](https://twitter.com/lateasusual_/status/1537792086719795201))
+As of [D15198](https://developer.blender.org/D15198) it is now possible to use the SDF nodes/operators from this pack via their Geometry Nodes equivalents in Blender 3.3 or above ([more details](https://twitter.com/lateasusual_/status/1537792086719795201))

-Currently there's no plans to maintain another set of nodes/add-on but they can be converted for use from shader nodes using [this add-on](https://vsb.gumroad.com/l/blender_booster) developed by [Val Barashkov](https://twitter.com/ValeraBarashkov).
+Currently there's no plans to maintain another set of nodes/add-on but they can be converted for use with the [blender booster add-on](https://vsb.gumroad.com/l/blender_booster) by [Val Barashkov](https://twitter.com/ValeraBarashkov).

 ## Installation